Hound’s Tongue

 Description (Jepson, PlantID.net)

-- Clusters of flowers, pink in bud changing to blue
+• Clusters of blue and/or pink flowers, pink in bud

-- Fruit is a set of 4 nutlets (a small, dry fruit that does not split open, derived from a multi-chambered ovary), though some may not develop
+• Fruit is a set of 4 nutlets (small, dry fruits that do not split open, derived from a multi-chambered ovary), though some may not develop

 Distribution